AdityaRoot/adityaroot.github.io/src/data/about.md

 <h1 id="intro">Intro</h1>
-<p>Hi, my name is Aditya Vikram Mangla - though I generally go by Adi.</p><br />
+<p>Hi, my name is Aditya Vikram Mangla, though I generally go by Adi.</p><br />
 <p>I'm currently a second-year student at the Hong Kong University of Science and Technology.
 I'm majoring in Physics but may transfer to Computer Engineering - either way, I'm majoring in one and minoring in the other!
-I've grown up in Hong Kong all my life and love the city with all my heart, this metropolis paradise shrouded by nature and mountains.
-Despite this, I believe that as my university life comes to an end - so shall my time in Hong Kong, and I plan to permanently move to colder climates if I'm fortunate enough to find work there.</p>
+I've grown up in Hong Kong all my life and love the city with all my heart.
+This metropolis paradise shrouded by nature and mountains.
+Despite this, I believe that as my university life comes to an end, so shall my time in Hong Kong, and I plan to permanently move to colder (and less humid) climates if I'm fortunate enough to find work there.</p>
 <br />
 <h1 id="work">Work</h1>
 <p>I've been incredibly fortunate to get access to some amazing opportunities here in Hong Kong, and I have two favorites that I'd like to highlight.</p>